Get all the latest data for Warsaw

 Which banks are most foreigner-friendly in Warsaw in 2026?

-As of early 2026, the three most foreigner-friendly banks for mortgages in Warsaw are PKO Bank Polski, Santander Bank Polska, and mBank, all of which have established processes for foreign applicants and offer at least some English-language support.
+As of 2026, the most realistic foreigner-friendly mortgage banks in Warsaw are usually PKO Bank Polski, Bank Pekao and Santander Bank Polska, with mBank, ING and Millennium also worth checking.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Warsaw.